eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

         - e.g. generate pages from some source of truth data
         - transclusion
         - compilation into different formats
+        - e.g. say you have some corporate policies
+          - you can have the markdown files in the wiki be the source of truth
+          - and a makefile to transclude them and compile them to a PDF
+          - to upload e.g. to a compliance management platform
+        - dually, you can turn files from the filesystem into database pages
+          - you can have a CSV file with your reading list
+          - and a makefile to compile that into like one page per entry
       - bring your own tools
         - can edit in emacs or vim or zed or vscode or whatever editor you want
       - durable